npm package json lock version lockfileVersion:1 or 2? All you need

-Since release of node.js LTS v16 (and npm 8), many team members endup in different type of conflicts in lockfileVersion of their package-lock.json.
-Here I answer a few common questions about lockfileVersion and try to help you find best solution for your problem about package-lock.json and lockfileVersion.
+Since the release of Node.js LTS v16 (and npm 8), many team members have encountered various conflicts with the lockfileVersion in their package-lock.json.
+Here, I will address a few common questions about lockfileVersion and provide assistance in finding the best solution for any issues you may have with your package-lock.json and lockfileVersion.

 What is package-lock.json